speedment/speedment-doc/pages/hazelcast.md

 In order to use Hazelcast Auto DB Integration you need a commercial license or a trial license key.
-The most straight forward way of obtaining a trial license is to download an pre+initialized project via the [Initializer](https://www.speedment.com/hazelcast-initializer/).
+The most straight forward way of obtaining a trial license is to download an pre+initialized project via the [Hazelcast Auto DB Integration Initializer](https://www.speedment.com/hazelcast-initializer/).

 From that page, a minimalistic starter project can be downloaded.
 The included ```pom.xml``` file can be used as it is or be merged with an existing project.
 The first time the code generation tool is started, the user is prompted to apply for a trial license.

+For more details, see the general [information about how to handle licenses](maven.md#license-keys) in Speedment products.

 {% include prev_next.html %}